 Powers and abilities

-Rictor is a mutant who possessed the ability to generate and release seismic vibrations.
+Seismic Energy Manipulation: Rictor is a mutant who possessed the ability to generate and release tremendously powerful seismic vibrations.
 He was capable of channeling these both through direct contact with the object or through the air.
 His abilities were powerful enough to bring down cities and he expressed concern that, if placed too close to a fault line, he would set off major earthquakes.
 However, his powers are not limited to earth materials.
-Rictor also revealed that he has an empathetic connection to the earth, that he is able to feel life all around him and that, when he lost his powers, his connection to the earth was cut off and he felt cut off and isolated because of this loss.
+Rictor also revealed that he has an empathetic connection to the earth, that he is able to feel life all around him and sense local energy patterns.
+His powers further grew in magnitude after his repowerment by the Scarlet Witch, resulting in them growing out of his control.
+This issue came into conflict in joining the mutant nation of Krakoa, as he feared his powers would destroy the island.

 Due to his time with the X-Men, Rictor possesses adequate hand-to-hand combat skills.
 He has also displayed an affinity for computers and has been assigned to hack into various high-security systems.
-He picked up various other skills thanks to his childhood with his gun-running parents, including a knowledge of explosives.
+He picked up various other skills thanks to his childhood with his gun-running parents, including knowledge of explosives.
 Lately, Rictor has taken an interest in firearms knowledge and has an enthusiasm for learning how to use them.